mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 Kamlar’s worlds are part of the Imperium, with the exception of Catacomb (which still aligns itself to the Imperium).
 Although they lie on the fringe of the Great Rift they look ‘inward’, towards other inhabited worlds, rather than out into the darkness.
 There are exceptions; a few long-range ships make the trip to Catacomb or conduct deep-space research.
 However, for the most part these worlds are little different from any others within the Imperium, other than reduced traffic through their starports and less passing trade.

-The Duke of Zeng maintains a mobile embassy in Kamlar most of the time, an old demilitarised cruiser outfitted to act as a flying palace and conference centre.
+The Duke of Zeng maintains a mobile embassy in Kamlar most of the time, an old demilitarised cruiser outfitted to act as a flying palace and conference center.
 Along with a handful of escorts, the embassy ranges among the worlds of Kamlar, sometimes returning to Zeng to deal with matters requiring urgent attention.
 Court is held at the embassy by members of the Duke’s